dirkhovy/dirkhovy.github.io/content/post/2025_01_14/index.md

 Go on vacation, and set your OOO response for one more day than you are away.
 You can use it to catch up on email.

 Don’t feel like you have to be perfect.
 Make a plan, be prepared, but know that things will blindside you, that things will not work out.
 And that’s ok.
 So will you be.
 I have failed many times, and usually it didn’t matter.
-You have my permission to fail, and if anyone complains (including your inner critic), they can take it up with me.
-I will not think any less of you.
+Our jobs are not heart surgery.

 Lastly, realize that you are given one of the potentially best and most self-directed jobs there are, but that it’s still a job.
 Don’t let it distract you from the importance of friends, family, and your health.